input-output-hk/windows-testing/README.md

 https://www.microsoft.com/en-gb/software-download/windows10ISO

+Instructions for those needing to Run GHC etc (Developers/Testers)

 You can provision GHC and other tools using the following Powershell script.

 https://github.com/input-output-hk/ouroboros-network/blob/master/scripts/install.ps1

 Github don't make downloads easy.
 You may want to install Github Desktop to be able to download and run this script.
+Once downloaded, right-click on it and run it in Powershell.
+You do want to change the Execution Policy to allow this.
+This will install chocolatey and then Cabal and GHC.
+You can run cabal/ghc from the Command Prompt.

+There is a guide here on how to install GHC using chocolately.

+https://hub.zhox.com/posts/introducing-haskell-dev/ by Tamar (who maintains the chocolatey ghc package). hub.zhox.comhub.zhox.com

 If you are a bash user, you may find it useful to install the Windows Subsytem for Linux (WSL).
 Type "install windows subsystem for linux" into the search box and follow the instructions.
 I haven't yet figured out how to do this with the Microsoft pre-configured VM.
 I think you probably need to download some other things first...